anoma/nspec/docs/tutorial/engines/engine-template-example.md

 ### Bid

-A bid is a pair of an external id and an integer amount.
+A bid is a pair of an external ID and an integer amount.

 ## [paradigmatic message sequence diagram] (optional)